ryanlane/wp-data-reader/README.md

 - `m` — export the selected post/page as Markdown (with YAML front matter) — the export dialog's Save/Cancel buttons support both mouse clicks and Tab/Shift+Tab to move focus between the path field and the buttons
+- `escape` — clear the search box (or move focus to the table if it's already empty)
 - `q` — quit

 Exports include an "embedded media" appendix that resolves images and